|On this page|

 Controls whether multiple importance sampling will sample from the BSDF, the light, or both the BSDF and light.

-This is the per-light sampling quality.
+This is the per-light sampling quality, that acts as a multiplier on the global Light Sampling Quality.
 Increasing the quality will add additional samples for this light source, improving the sampling quality of this light relative to other light sources.

 Force Uniform Sampling

 When using the light tree for rendering, Karma will try to put any light source that’s compatible into the tree.
 This option can force a light to be excluded from the tree and subject to uniform sampling, which can sometimes yield an improved sampling quality the light at the expense of speed.

 The category identifier used to select this light source for illumination.

 If an environment map is larger than this resolution, it will be scaled down when performing texture analysis.
 If the map has some very small, very bright values, this filtering may affect how sampling of the environment map is performed.